pascaln/zapier-cli-zoho-crm-extended/README.md

 Function included:
 * Get invoice by id
+* Get account/contact by id
 * Add note to an entity
+* Update a single field of an entity if the values has changed

 It is easy to use.
 Just enter your Zoho API Key into the auth field.